slowernews/wisdom-tldr/chapters/introduction.md

 > *"In the middle of difficulty lies opportunity."
 -- Albert Einstein*

-> *"A person often meets his destiny on the road he took to avoid it."
--- Jean de La Fontaine*

 > *"You can, you should, and if you’re brave enough to start, you will."
 -- Stephen King*